davidxjohnson/hazelcast-k8s-rpi/README.md

 kubectl get all
 ```

-It may take a while for the pods to stand up as the Docker image is downloaded to each K8s compute cluster.
+It may take a while for the pods to stand up as the Docker image is downloaded to each K8s compute node.

 ```bash
 HypriotOS/armv7: pirate@rpi-white in ~/hazelcast-k8s-rpi on master